 #1 – Decide on the type of bakery you will be

-If you plan on specializing in a certain type of baked goods, then a speciality bakery would be the perfect option for you.
-Having a speciality bakery means that you focus on one type of baked good.
-This can be cakes, artisan bread such as sourdough, gluten-free products or whatever!
-This option allows you to be regarded as a “specialist” or “artisan” in your field.
-It will allow you to be noticed quickly in your area and attract customers quickly.
+If you specialise in a certain type of baked goods, a speciality bakery would be the perfect option for you.
+Having a speciality bakery means focusing on one type (or group) of baked goods.

-You will need to be competent in the area that you specialise in.
-It will be harder to “learn on the job” as expectations will be high.
-It can also be challenging to scale as staff will either will expect higher pay for their skill or it can take longer to train them up.
+You will need to be competent in the area you specialise in, though!
+It will be hard to “learn on the job” as expectations will be high in a speciality bakery.

 Grab n’ go bakery